 The damages in this case would be the difference between the value of the goods at the time of delivery and the value of the goods had they not been defective.

 7 Has there been any mental distress or loss of amenity caused?

-There are narrow exceptions which apply to allow certain non-pecuniary damage to be recovered.
-It must be established that an important object of the contract was to give pleasure or relaxation, for example a holiday.
+English law rarely allows damages of this type to be successfully claimed for contract breach.
+There are some exceptions such as where it can be established that an important object of the contract was to give pleasure or relaxation, for example a holiday.
 This type of award will be rare in commercial cases.

 8 Did the breach cause the loss?

 This is a key question and a common area for mistakes by claimants.
 Not every breach can be legally proven to have resulted in loss and if a claimant cannot satisfy this test, notwithstanding a breach of contract, damages will not be awarded.
 The injured party must consider the position it was in after the breach and the position it would have been “but for” the breach – which of course is hypothetical.

 9 Has there been a mitigation of loss?